How to Increase Engagement on Twitter in 2026 (15 Tips)

 • Clicking a link in your tweet

-And all these actions combined can help drive traffic to your website, raise brand awareness, and increase Twitter followers.
-So it makes sense that you maximize the potential Twitter has to attract new leads to your business.
+All these actions combined can help drive traffic to your website, raise brand awareness, and increase Twitter followers.
+So it makes sense to maximize what Twitter/X has to offer for attracting new leads to your business.

 How Can I Measure Engagement on Twitter?

-If you click tweets from the top menu, you can easily view tweet activity along with your engagement rate.
-Your interactions and engagement are also divided by impressions which are how many times users saw your tweet.
+Click Tweets from the top menu to view tweet activity along with your engagement rate.
+Your interactions and engagement are divided by impressions, which are how many times users saw your tweet.

-That way, you can see how much traffic your Twitter account drives to your site and what people do when they get there.
+You can also add Google Analytics to your website to see how much traffic your Twitter account drives to your site.
 Then you can monitor that activity and see the return on investment (ROI).

 How to Increase Engagement on Twitter